-Of course, no list of winter activities in New York would be complete without mentioning the city’s amazing museums.
+Of course, no list of winter activities in New York would be complete without mentioning some of the best museums in NYC.
 Head inside as the temperatures drop and warm up with some art and culture!

 The Metropolitan Museum of Art on 5th Avenue is an iconic art museum.
 Check out their famous collections and special exhibits!

 For a more scientific experience, just across Central Park on the Upper West Side is the American Museum of Natural History.
 This famed natural history museum makes for a fun and educational day for the whole family!

 The Whitney Museum of American Art in the Meatpacking District has a wonderful collection of American art and stunning exhibitions.

 If you’re looking for a way to observe and commemorate Jewish history around Purim in February, visit the Jewish Museum on 5th Avenue!

 For a historical winter activity, visit the Morgan Library and Museum in Murray Hill!

 The Museum of Ice Cream is a colorful and interactive museum that can add a little brightness to the dark of winter.
 Located in Nolita, the Museum of Ice Cream is a sweet treat for the whole family (or some really cute Instagram pictures)!